SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Pressure

-The level of air pressure during inhalation and exhalation varies depending on the type of PAP therapy a person is prescribed.
+The level of air pressure during your inhale and exhale varies depending on the type of PAP therapy a person is prescribed.

 Cost and Insurance Coverage

-CPAP therapy is often covered by private health insurance.
-It’s important to check with your insurance provider because coverage varies depending on your insurance policy.
+CPAP therapy is often covered by private health insurance, but it’s important to check with your insurance provider because coverage varies depending on your policy.
 In addition, it’s important to talk with your insurance company about coverage for CPAP supplies, such as masks and replacement filters, so you understand the full cost of therapy.

 If you use Medicare and require CPAP therapy, you may be provided a three-month trial of CPAP therapy that includes a CPAP machine and accessories.
 After you meet with your doctor and they review data from your trial period, Medicare may continue coverage for your CPAP therapy.